nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 comments: true
 tags: [nodejs]
 ---
 We'll be using the MEAN stack today with Angular 2.0 to create a rudimentary todo app.
-This todo app will be able to store todos in a MongoDB database, access those todos via a REST API built with Express, and display those todos in a single page application built with the latest Angular 2.0 beta (beta.0).
+This todo app will be able to:
+* Store todos in a MongoDB database
+* Access those todos via a REST API built with Express
+* Display those todos in a single page application built with the latest Angular 2.0 beta (beta.0).

 ## The Final Product
 Demo: [Angular 2 Todo App](https://angular2-todo-app.herokuapp.com/)